Clamepending/markogata/content/posts/FormulaElectricDocs/RRT.md

 Main datastructure.
 It is a node with position attributes, a parent attribute, and a list of children.
 A root node is initialized and the successive nodes are added as children to the tree.

+This code defines a class TreePath that is used for constructing a tree and finding the shortest path between nodes in the tree.
+Each instance of the class represents a node in the tree, which is specified by its x and y coordinates, and its parent node.
+The class includes methods for adding child nodes to a given parent node, finding the nearest node to a given node, and checking if there are obstacles between a given node and the root node of the tree.
+There is also a method for finding all nodes within a given distance of a specified node.
+Additionally, there are methods for steering the distance of a given node, calculating the distance between two nodes, and calculating the cost of a path from a node to the root of the tree.

 ### dependencies